-One of our directors, Steve Mitchell, is a controlling stockholder and serves on the investment committee of Argonaut Private Capital, LP, which manages several private equity investment funds.
-In connection with the formation of one of these funds, an affiliate of Argonaut Private Equity, LLC, directly and indirectly, sold investments represented by capital commitments of \$400 million in the aggregate.
+One of our directors, Steven Mitchell, is a controlling stockholder and serves on the investment committee of Argonaut Private Capital, LP, which manages several private equity investment funds.
+In connection with the formation of one of these funds, an affiliate of ARG Private Equity, LLC (formerly Argonaut Private Equity, LLC), directly and indirectly, sold investments represented by capital commitments of \$400 million in the aggregate.
 The purchasers included accounts managed or advised by the Partnership.
-Since April 1, 2020 (i.e., the beginning of the last completed fiscal year) no additional capital commitments have been made by accounts managed or advised by the Partnership (including related investments by the Partnership), in the funds managed by Argonaut Private Capital, LP.
-These accounts have paid management fees to Argonaut Private Capital, LP aggregating \$3.0 million since April 1, 2020.
+Since April 1, 2021 (i.e., the beginning of the last completed fiscal year) no additional capital commitments have been made by accounts managed or advised by the Partnership (including related investments by the Partnership), in the funds managed by Argonaut Private Capital, LP.
+These accounts have paid management fees to Argonaut Private Capital, LP aggregating to \$1.8 million since April 1, 2021.
 Mr. Mitchell benefitted from these payments in his capacity as controlling stockholder of Argonaut Private Capital, LP.

-Additionally, each of the three non-executive officer members of our Class B Committee (defined below), Thomas Bradley, David Jeffrey and Darren Friedman, are partners of the Partnership.
-Since April 1, 2020, each of Messrs.
+Additionally, each of the three non-executive officer members, who used to be members of our Class B Committee (defined below) until August 2021, namely, Thomas Bradley, David Jeffrey and Darren Friedman, are partners of the Partnership.
+Since April 1, 2021, each of Messrs.
 Bradley, Jeffrey and Friedman received compensation and partnership distributions from the Partnership in excess of \$120,000.
+Mark Maruszewski is a partner of the Partnership and served as a member of the Class B Committee and as a director of the Company until September 2021.
+For additional information about Mr. Maruszewski's compensation see the section titled "Fiscal 2022 Director Compensation."

 In addition, certain persons, including our employees and partners of the Partnership, and directors of the Company, have the opportunity to invest their personal capital in the StepStone Funds on the same terms and conditions as other unaffiliated clients and investors, except that these investments are generally not subject to management fees or carried interest.
-Investments by any such persons in Conversus StepStone Private Markets, a fund for which the Partnership acts as sub-adviser, are subject to management fees.
+Investments by any such persons in Conversus StepStone Private Markets and Conversus StepStone Private Venture and Growth Fund, funds for which the Partnership acts as sub-adviser, are subject to management fees.
 Each of these investment opportunities are available to those persons whom we have determined to have a status, such as a "qualified purchaser" under the Investment Company Act of 1940, as amended, and/or an "accredited investor" under the Securities Act of 1933, as amended, that reasonably permits us to offer them these types of investments in compliance with applicable laws.
 We encourage these persons to invest in the StepStone Funds because we believe that such investing further aligns their interests with those of our fund investors and our firm.
-In the aggregate, the Company's executive officers and non-independent directors (and their family members and investment vehicles) have made commitments to the StepStone Funds between April 1, 2020 and July 1, 2021 of approximately \$8.8 million in the aggregate, and have received distributions from the StepStone Funds as a result of their invested capital during that period of approximately \$6.2 million in the aggregate.
+In the aggregate, the Company's executive officers, employees who are stockholders beneficially owning in excess of 5% of a class our stock, and non-independent directors (and their respective family members and investment vehicles) have made commitments to the StepStone Funds between April 1, 2021 and July 1, 2022 of approximately \$48.8 million in the aggregate, and have received distributions from the StepStone Funds as a result of their invested capital during that period of approximately \$26.2 million in the aggregate.